Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-42-big-questions.md

 ["What’re you doin, buddy?"]
 Julian had a Moleskine book of his own and had apparently decided on a break.
 Yan noticed Hoeff’s eavesdropping and sidled up to Not Listen himself.

 ["Sky-Thinking.
 I thought, maybe I should make a memory-scratch for each sound?
 But some tribes don’t have all the same sounds.
 We have to learn them if they live far away.
 Singer likes to scratch differently.
-Hers are all…um…words?
+Hers are all... um... words?
 Thoughts?
 Also, her scratches are all loops and round shapes, hard to do.
 Lines are easier."]
 He waggled his pencil between two thick fingers.

 ["I can see the good in either.
 We have many ways of writing.
 They’re not better, just different."]